dev-ideausher/figma-plugin-backend/README.md

 GET /v1/cards/all
 ```

 Description: Returns a paginated list of cards based on optional filters and pagination parameters.
+Supports filtering
+by title and/or tags using regular expression matching.

 Parameters: